Understanding Mango Allergy: Causes, Symptoms, Diagnosis, Treatment

 Firstly, a detailed medical history is taken, where the allergist asks about your symptoms, their duration and frequency, and any possible exposure to mango.
 The allergist will be interested in any family history of allergies, as this increases the likelihood of an individual developing allergies.

 The allergist may then perform a skin prick test.
-In this test, a small amount of mango extract is applied on your skin using a tiny needle.
+In this test, a small amount of mango extract is applied to your skin using a tiny needle.
 If a raised bump or wheal, surrounded by itchy red skin appears, it indicates a possible mango allergy.

 In some cases, a blood test may be conducted.
 This test measures the level of specific antibodies, known as IgE antibodies, in the blood.
 High levels of these antibodies are indicative of an allergic reaction.
 However, skin tests are generally preferred as they provide faster results.